osisoft/AVEVA-Adapter-RDBMS-Docs/content/configuration/pi-adapter-for-rdbms-data-selection-configuration.md

     **Notes:**

     * If you installed the adapter to listen on a non-default port, update `5590` to the port number in use.
-    * If you use a component ID other than `RDBMS1`, update the endpoint with your chosen component ID.
+    * If you use a component ID <!-- jokim Apr 12 2021: Did Rainer set a standard for "ID"? was it "Id"? -->other than `RDBMS1`, update the endpoint with your chosen component ID.
     * For a list of other REST operations you can perform, like updating or deleting a data selection configuration, see [REST URLs](#rest-urls).
     <br/>
     <br/>